 Dogs are known to be indiscriminate eaters with healthy appetites.
 This means that some dogs will eat just about anything if given the chance.

 When bored, many dogs will give in to their natural curiosity and explore new things.
-This exploration can often take the form of scratching, biting and eating.
-If you were eating a sandwich while you were doing your homework, stray crumbs or bits of food might even make your homework tempting to a dog that’s not bored!
+This exploration can often take the form of scratching, biting, and eating.
+If you were eating a sandwich while you were doing your homework, stray crumbs or bits of food might even make your homework tempting to a dog that’s bored!

 To dogs, paper is just another “thing.”
 It’s something to chew on.
 If it happens to be your homework, that’s particularly bad for you.
 However, it’s probably no different to your dog than chewing on newspaper or a book.
 To prevent your homework from becoming lunch, be sure to store it in a safe place when you’re finished with it!

 It might also help to make sure your dog is well-fed.
 Stick to food and treats recommended by your veterinarian, though.
 It can be dangerous to feed your dog human food in the form of table scraps.

 Over the years, veterinarians have learned that there are certain foods that can harm dogs.
 Here are some foods that can be particularly dangerous to dogs: